Skip to main content

 Is Inada good for a special occasion?

 Yes, with caveats.
-A Michelin Star awarded in 2024 gives Inada the credentials to anchor a milestone dinner, and the Ikoma location in a quiet residential pocket of Nara makes it feel deliberate rather than touristy.
+A Michelin Star awarded in 2024 gives Inada the credentials to anchor a milestone dinner, the Ikoma location in a quiet residential pocket of Nara makes it feel deliberate rather than touristy.
 Confirm directly with the restaurant whether private seating or special arrangements are available before treating it as a guaranteed celebration venue.

 What should I order at Inada?